Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/phase-spider.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-334, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
+334, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Phase Spider](2-Mechanics/CLI/bestiary/monstrosity/phase-spider.md)
 *Source: Monster Manual p.
-334, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
+334, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 A phase spider possesses the magical ability to phase in and out of the Ethereal Plane.
 It seems to appear out of nowhere and quickly vanishes after attacking.
 Its movement on the Ethereal Plane before coming back to the Material Plane makes it seem like it can teleport.